danielmlow/lexicon/README.md

 # Data

 ## Crisis Text Line data
 Crisis Text Line data is private and sensitive and was obtained de-identified through a collaboration and DUA with Crisis Text Line.
-If you obtain permission from Crisis Text Line, we are willing to share conversation IDs so the same conversations can be analyzed.

 Final datasets (private: contains text):